 Support and Stability: Once your baby begins crawling it won't be long until they're pulling up on things to stand.
 At this point, pediatricians suggest purchasing baby shoes with a bit more support.
 No more thin-bottom Robeez or Momo Baby shoes at this point, you need to be providing a wide firm base with adequate arch support.
 Stride Rite, Tsukihoshi, Puma, New Balance, and some other brands provide excellent lateral stability and arch support.
 The little bones in your baby's feet are developing very quickly at this age, so give them the support they need to develop a well-formed arch, and the better stance, gait, cadence and stability that go along with it.
 Seems silly to think about these things at such a young age, but some studies show that babies walk sooner and better with supportive footwear.

 Comfort: OK this one is difficult to assess when your baby is too little to really tell you how things feel.
 If they're screaming while you try to squeeze their fat foot into the shoe, it's probably too small.
 If you're taking more than a minute putting on the shoes, they are probably too small.
 If you feel the toes hitting the front of the shoe when you feel from the outside, they are probably too small.
+If they're falling off every few minutes, they're either to big or not well-secured.
 A baby who is uncomfortable in their shoes will only become more uncomfortable when he or she begins to pull up to stand and even more weight is put on the shoe.
 So use your best judgment.
 In our experience, the most comfortable baby shoes are made by Robeez, Momo Baby, Stride Rite, and New Balance.
 Pumas tend to run narrow and can be too tight for a fat baby foot.

 Best baby shoes for crawlers: